cbxmcmurtry/python-package-delivery-system/README.md

 # Package Delivery System
 ## Overview
-The Package Delivery System is a Python-based application designed to simulate and manage package deliveries using multiple trucks.
-The system optimizes delivery routes, tracks package statuses, and visualizes delivery locations on an interactive map.
+The Package Delivery System is a Python-based application designed to simulate and manage package deliveries using multiple trucks from an **Object-Oriented Programming** approach.
+The system optimizes real-world delivery routes, tracks package statuses, and visualizes delivery locations on an interactive map using the **Nearest Neighbor Algorithm**.
 This project demonstrates a variety of programming concepts, including data structures, GUI development, API integration, and geolocation mapping.

 ### Features
 * **Package Tracking:** Allows users to view the status and details of each package, including its location, delivery time, and assigned truck.
 * **Route Optimization:** Utilizes distance calculations to find the most efficient route for each truck to minimize travel time and mileage.
-* **Geolocation Mapping:** Integrates the OpenCage Geocoding API to fetch coordinates for addresses and displays them on an interactive map using Leaflet and Folium.
+* **Geolocation Mapping:** Integrates the **OpenCage Geocoding API** to fetch coordinates for addresses and displays them on an interactive map using Leaflet and Folium.
 * **GUI Interface:** Built using Tkinter, the graphical interface provides an intuitive way for users to look up packages, filter by status, and see map visualizations.

 ### Technologies Used